How Investment Casting Works?

 Pattern Creation

 The investment casting process begins with the creation of a wax pattern, which is an exact replica of the final desired part.
 This pattern is typically made by injecting molten wax into a metal die or by using 3D printing technology for more complex shapes.
 The wax pattern includes the part geometry, gating system, and any necessary risers or runners.
 Once the wax pattern has solidified, it is carefully inspected for any defects or imperfections.
 Multiple wax patterns are then assembled onto a central wax sprue, forming what is known as a "tree."
-This assembly of patterns is crucial for efficient production and helps optimize the metal flow during the casting process.
+This assembly of patterns is crucial for efficient production and helps optimise the metal flow during the casting process.
 The quality of the wax pattern directly impacts the final cast part, making this initial step critical in the investment casting process.

 Shell Building